kwalczak80/Speedy-cars/README.md

 ### Cars page

-When the user clicks on the 'cars' link in the navigation bar, they will be redirected to a page where they can view all the cars that are available for sale.
+When the user clicks on the 'Cars' link in the navigation bar, they will be redirected to a page where they can view all the cars that are available for sale.

 ![Cars page view](docs/images/existing-features/cars-page/cars-page-view.JPG)